-Hemangiomas are usually small, but can grow to be quite large.
-They normally begin as small scratches or red patches on the skin that form during the first two or three weeks of life.
-Hemangiomas in infants tend to grow rapidly for the following four to six months.
+Hemangiomas are usually small, but they can grow to be quite large.
+They normally begin as small spots or red patches on the skin that form during the first 2 or 3 weeks of life.
+Hemangiomas in infants tend to grow rapidly for the following 4 to 6 months.

 After this period of growth, hemangiomas enter a resting phase.
 They usually remain the same size for several months or years and then begin to shrink.

-An MRI or CT scan is a way to examine a cavernous hemangioma.
-These scans allow doctors to visualize structures beneath the skin to see how deep the hemangiomas have grown and if they affect other structures in the body.
+An MRI or CT scan is a way to examine a deeper hemangioma.
+These scans allow healthcare providers to visualize structures beneath the skin to see how deep the hemangiomas have grown and if they affect other structures in the body.

-If a cavernous hemangioma is in an area that could interfere with sight or breathing, treatment may be necessary.
+If a hemangioma is in an area that could interfere with sight or breathing, treatment may be necessary.
 Treatment might also be necessary if the hemangioma is very large or breaks open and bleeds, causing discomfort.

 Treatments can shrink or remove the growth.
 Laser surgery can remove a large hemangioma of the skin that’s uncomfortable or is causing problems.
 Laser treatments can also reduce remaining discoloration after a hemangioma has healed.